Body-Oriented Therapy

 How I Understand and Practice It

 In body-oriented work, we do not replace psychological exploration; we expand it.
 In many traditions of experiential therapy, including Gestalt therapy, the body is understood as an integral part of awareness and contact with experience.
-Gestalt practice emphasises awareness of present experience — bodily sensations included — as a pathway to integration and self-regulation.

 • Focusing on how sensations, breath, posture, and motor impulses are experienced in the moment, and using gentle attention to resonate with them.
+Attending to gestures, or shifts in muscular tension to integrate emerging sensations with emotional and relational insight.

 • In face-to-face settings, we may work with regulated, attuned presence — including orientation to touch, support in posture, or calm containment — when it feels safe and agreed upon.
 This is always grounded in ethics and client comfort.